Training the Next Generation of Cardiac Surgeons Since 1928

 Congenital Cardiac Surgery Residency

 This residency, one of only 11 in the country approved by the Accreditation Council for Graduate Medical Education, is geared toward those who want to specialize in neonatal patients and children.
 The year-long training follows seven to 10 years of residency training in general and thoracic surgery.
 Michigan is one of only nine programs in the country offering this residency program.
 The success of the program can be seen in its graduates—five now lead pediatric cardiac surgery programs across the country; a sixth leads a thoracic surgery section.
-Seven are directors of pediatric cardiac surgery program in their native countries.

 The Michigan Difference